renan-hath/CubieMessenger/README.md

 * Notify every single post from favorite boards
 * Change green triangle-star from "Forum" tab for the triangle-number from "Chat" tab for notifying posts
-* Make posts go to the top when replied (might aswell use the "Pin post" command from Pal+ for that matter)
+* Make articles go to the top when replied (might aswell use the "Pin article" command from Pal+ for that matter)
 * Change images' thumbnails resolution in posts
 * Hide "O post foi removido" posts
 * Support unsupported posts OR hide them